Skip to content

 – Low-income individuals who are over the age of 14 years and

-The service operates on a need-to-need basis without arduous administration or policing of bodies and needs.
+The service operates on a need-to-need basis without heavy administration or policing of bodies and needs.
 To apply for a free menstrual product, email our team at [email protected]

 PEER SUPPORT SERVICES

-• Social Work Services (including resource support services and advocacy interventions)
+• Social and Community Work Services (including resource support and advocacy interventions)

 • Monthly Peer Support Groups (including workshops and training sessions)

-• 1:1 Peer-based Support Care Counselling (including referrals to community resources and emergency services)
+• 6-month 1:1 Peer-based Support Counselling (including referrals to community resources and emergency services)

-Through our tailored services, we also connect women and gender-diverse members by referring them to community programs, support services, recreation opportunities, and information as we support their well-being, safety, and journey to healing and restoration.
-We also provide peer-based mentorship, goal-setting guidance, and crisis risk assessment.
+Through this tailored service, we connect women and gender-diverse individuals with community programs, support services, recreational opportunities, and essential information to support their well-being, safety, and healing journey.
+Additionally, we offer peer mentorship, goal-setting support, and crisis risk assessment.

 This service can help community members to: